omniedgeio/omniedge-frontend/markdowndocs/Docs/Compare.md

 ## OmniEdge Vs frp/ngrok

-ngrok/frp is a reverse proxy tool used for exposing your local service to public, let you access your computer's localhost from a mobile device for example. ngrok is a free/paid service.
-The free service has limitations of requests per minutes and only one tunnel at a time. frp is an open source version of ngrok.
+ngrok/frp is a reverse proxy tool used for exposing your local service to the public, let you access your computer's localhost from a mobile device for example. ngrok is a free/paid service.
+The free service has limitations of requests per minute and only one tunnel at a time. frp is an open-source version of ngrok.

 ### The big difference

-- Ngrok/frp is limited to TCP webservice only, and you need set each service before using.
+- Ngrok/frp is limited to TCP webservice only, and you need to set each service before using it.

 - OmniEdge is not limited to TCP and covers all the TCP and UDP services, you can access your own devices only by one fixed IP.